telerik/ajax-docs/controls/toolbar/templates/adding-and-editing-templates-at-runtime.md

 ---
 title: Adding and Editing Templates at Runtime
-page_title: Adding and Editing Templates at Runtime | UI for ASP.NET AJAX Documentation
+page_title: Adding and Editing Templates at Runtime | RadToolBar for ASP.NET AJAX Documentation
 description: Adding and Editing Templates at Runtime
 slug: toolbar/templates/adding-and-editing-templates-at-runtime
 tags: adding,and,editing,templates,at,runtime